2hexed/SimpleDiscordRPC/README.md

 <h3>Now open the .env file and paste your Application ID in it.</h3>
 <h3>2.
 Adding files to your RPC.</h3>
 <img src="https://media.giphy.com/media/t1PGnvJoIDPZ2e8M4y/giphy.gif">
+<h4>After adding files to your application and putting your application id in the .env file just simply run the file named start.bat</h4>